PotatoFi/potatofi.github.io/_posts/2021-11-04-flooded-macintosh-se-restoration.md

 ---
 title: Flooded Macintosh SE Restoration
-date: 2021-11-04 14:52:36
+date: 2021-11-14 12:00:00
 categories: [Technology, Vintage]
 tags: [Apple, Macintosh, Restoration]
 image:
-  path: assets/mac-classic-ii-restoration/mac-classic-ii-restoration-preview.jpg
+  path: assets/flooded-mac-se-restoration/flooded-mac-se-restoration-preview.jpg
 ---

+I originally [wrote and posted this restoration log on TinkerDifferent](https://tinkerdifferent.com/threads/restoration-macintosh-se-with-water-damage.291/), but have decided to duplicate all of my restoration logs to my blog for centralization.
+While I updated this post on 2025-07-06, the original restoration was completed in 2021.
+Thank you very much to TinkerDifferent for hosting my restoration log, and cheering me on.

+## Introduction

 Last year, a friend of mine messaged me saying that he had "a bunch of old Apple stuff" for me.
 Apparently, it had all come out of his parent's basement (a factor that will come into play later).
-In the pile was a little Macintosh SE.
+In the pile was a little Macintosh SE FDHD.

-More specifically, a Macintosh SE FDHD!
+![](assets/flooded-mac-se-restoration/IMG_0310.jpg)

 The FDHD stands for "Floppy Drive, High Density" (or something like that), and can read 1.44 mb floppy disks.
 Not only does it have a high-capacity floppy drive - it also has a ROM that can take advantage of it, which makes it more special and usable than a typical Macintosh SE.
-Later versions of this were labeled "Macintosh SuperDrive", which I think is super cool.
+Later versions of this were labeled "Macintosh SuperDrive", which I feel was a nice branding improvement.

-## Damage Assessment
+## Teardown
-![](assets/flooded-mac-se-restoration/IMG_0310.jpg)

 Here's what we have to work with.
 It is extremely dirty, and the front is obviously very, very scratched.
 At this point, I couldn't tell the condition of the CRT because of all of the dirt.
 This is by far the worst-looking compact Mac I've ever seen.